mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 ---
 title: "The Awakening of Faith: Two Kinds of Nowness"
-description: May 14, 1984 Dharma Talk by Dainin Katagiri Roshi
 ---
+## May 14, 1984 Dharma Talk by Dainin Katagiri Roshi

 [List](list#1984) \|
 [Previous](1984-03-24-Mindfulness-Talk-4) \|